- Competitive Analysis

 Learn more about social media marketing »

-Every day when he gets home from work, Blue Corona’s CEO sits down on his couch, turns on his smart TV, and watches business, leadership, and marketing YouTube videos for 20-odd minutes until dinner’s ready.
+Every day when he gets home from work, Blue Corona’s CEO sits down on his couch, turns on his smart TV, and watches business, leadership, and marketing YouTube (and now TikTok) videos for 20-odd minutes until dinner’s ready.

-He’s not alone—70 percent of B2B buyers and researchers watch videos on their path to purchase.
+He’s not alone—70% of B2B buyers and researchers watch videos on their path to purchase.
 Business decision makers LOVE online videos because they’re the fastest, easiest way to get information.
-No decision maker in any company ever has said, “wow, look at all the time I have.”
+No decision-maker in any company ever has said, “Wow, look at all the time I have.”

-That’s not the only reason to use videos in the awareness stage—viewers retain 95 percent of a message when they watch it in a video compared to ten percent when reading it in a text.
+That’s not the only reason to use videos in the awareness stage—viewers retain 95% of a message when they watch it in a video compared to 10% when reading it in a text.

 Get their attention with top-of-the-funnel video marketing.
 The best videos for top-of-the-funnel marketing are:

 - How-to videos